grame-cncm/faustwebsite/src/doc/manual/src/quick-start.md

 <!-- /faust-run -->

 > Note that this example allows us to have 2 separate filters for each channel.
-Since both filters currently have the same parameters, a more efficient way of writing this would have been: `process = no.noise : filter <: _,_;`.
-In that case, only one filter is created.
+Since both filters currently have the same parameters, another way of writing this could be: `process = no.noise : filter <: _,_;`.

 Since `filter,filter` is considered here as a full expression, we cannot use the `:` operator to connect `no.noise` to the two filters in parallel because